1099-R News, January 2014

 - November 25

-If your monthly check does not arrive within 15 days of the mailing date, please let us know (in writing) so we can issue a new check.
-However, please wait 15 days as we cannot issue a new check until then.
+If your monthly check does not arrive within 15 days of the mailing date, please let us know (in writing) so the Division can issue a new check.
+However, please wait 15 days as the Division cannot issue a new check until then.

 In an effort to reduce costs and improve efficiency, the Division of Retirement and Benefits is no longer printing and mailing Direct Deposit Confirmations except by request.